mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `new_member` SenderType in MLSPlaintext.

 The `new_member` SenderType is used for clients proposing that they themselves be added.
-For this ID type the sender value MUST be zero.
-Proposals with types other than Add MUST NOT be sent with this sender type.
-In such cases, the MLSPlaintext MUST be signed with the private key corresponding to the KeyPackage in the Add message.
+For this ID type the sender value MUST be zero and the Proposal type must be Add.
+The MLSPlaintext MUST be signed with the private key corresponding to the KeyPackage in the Add message.
 Recipients MUST verify that the MLSPlaintext carrying the Proposal message is validly signed with this key.

 The `preconfigured` SenderType is reserved for signers that are pre-provisioned to the clients within a group.
 If proposals with these sender IDs are to be